EvanEdwards/recompress/README.md

 `recompress` automatically detects system resources and optimizes encoding settings for the best balance of quality and performance.
 It intelligently preserves all streams from the original file, including audio, subtitles, chapters, and metadata.

-Key features:
+**Features:**

 - Automatic detection and utilization of all available CPU cores
 - High-quality x265 (HEVC) 10-bit encoding with customizable quality settings
-- Automatic resolution scaling for videos exceeding specified dimensions
+- Automatic resolution scaling for videos exceeding specified dimensions (default is 1080p)
 - Preservation of all streams (audio, subtitles, chapters, metadata, etc.)
 - Smart detection of already-encoded HEVC files to avoid re-encoding